 - Program director, especially to donors who make a gift above a certain level (e.g., $500+).

 - VIP staff, especially appropriate when you have talent on staff with whom donors might love to connect (e.g., scientist, doctor, lead attorney, researcher, artist, dancer).

 - Event chair

-- Beneficiary of services (e.g., student who received scholarship; entrepreneur who received loan; client who received free legal services).
+- Beneficiary of services (e.g., student who received a scholarship; an entrepreneur who received loan; a client who received free legal services).

 Send a welcome kit to new donors.

 Let first-time donors know in your first thank you letter or email you’ll be following up with a Welcome Package.
 This gives them something to look forward to, and you an opportunity to show you can be trusted!
 A week or two after the initial thank you, follow through!
 The goal is say thank you again, and also offer up a slew of other donor-centered benefits.
 Nothing expensive.
 Just notice they’re new, and let them know some ways they can become involved that don’t involve making another monetary gift.
 Not yet.

 Think from your donor’s perspective.
 They want an idea of how they can become welcomed, integral members of your community.
 Here are some things you can include:

 - Invitation to a free event and/or tour

 - Volunteer opportunities